Incidental Storage of Used Oil in Alberta

 Approvals are Necessary Prior to the Installation

 Every storage tank installation requires pre-approval from the Authority Having Jurisdiction.
-Please refer to the PTMAA website to determine the Authority Having Jurisdiction for your area or call the PTMAA office for more information.
+Please refer to this website to determine the Authority Having Jurisdiction for your area or call the PTMAA office for more information.
 The AFC mandates that a professional engineer design all aboveground tank installations.
 As an Authority Having Jurisdiction, the PTMAA requires a completed permit application and three sets of engineered drawings stamped by a professional engineer licensed to practice in Alberta be submitted to our office.
-A Fire Code Variance to not have an engineer prepare drawings is available.
+A Fire Code Variance to not require an engineer prepare drawings is available.
 To qualify for the Variance: